[Last updated September 10, 2025]

 *Prices correct at time of publishing.

-A warm and cozy gift box
+A self-care gift box

 Photo of a gift box that holds cozy socks, shea butter moisturizer, a notebook, a bar of milk chocolate, a mug that reads "WARM AND COZY," a brass-colored spoon, a package that reads "HOT CACAO," and a woven blanket.